klaagbaas/Python-Scripts/README.md

 # Python-Scripts
-A collection of small Python 3 automation scripts
+A collection of small Python 3 automation and practice scripts